Blue Ridge Institute Activities and Events

 The activities at BRI are planned to enhance the conference week’s experience.
 Through activities, members connect in non-traditional settings that build lasting relationships.
 Family members are welcome and encouraged to participate when possible.
 Some require pre- reservations, others you will sign up for at registration on the first day of the conference.

 Many of the activities outside of the conference sessions are held throughout the beautiful park.
 It is helpful to have transportation as most of them are not within walking distance from the Inn or the cabins.
 However, Blue Ridgers are great at sharing rides to activities and will make sure you don’t get left out if you don’t have transportation while you are there.
 While hiking, boating, golfing, and swimming are favorites at the park, there are plenty of people who also enjoy sitting by the lake or having deep conversations or even a much needed nap.
-You can even take a drive in to Chatanooga, TN (about an hour away).

 Start each morning off right with an energizing warm-up exercise.
 Bring a mat, towel, and water.